danielpardo716/danielpardo716/README.md

 My mission is to help make the world become a smarter, safer, and more sustainable place through building embedded and IoT systems with real-world impact.

-I have a Master's degree in Electrical Engineering from SUNY University at Buffalo, and 3 years of experience building tools for the semiconductor industry.
+I have a Master's degree in Electrical Engineering from SUNY University at Buffalo, and 3 years of experience building firmware and software in the semiconductor industry.

 ### 🛠️ Tech Stack
 [![C](https://img.shields.io/badge/C-00599C?style=flat&logo=c&logoColor=white)](#)